zcutlip/radio_streams_vlc/README.md

 ![first match](images/vlc-radio-groovesalad-first-match.gif)

 Some stations are live video streams, such as the Twitch streams for [DEF CON Music](https://www.twitch.tv/defcon_music) and [DEF CON Chillout Lounge](https://www.twitch.tv/defcon_chill).
-In order to stream these, be sure `streamlink` is installed via `pip` (see installation sectoin above).
+In order to stream these, be sure `streamlink` is installed via `pip` (see installation section above).
 When you choose one of these from the menu, VLC automaticaly runs in GUI mode.

 ![video streams](images/vlc-radio-video-streams.gif)